folkzb/magalu/mgc/cli/docs/virtual-machine/images/list/help.md

-# Retrieve a list of images allowed for the current tenant which is logged in.
+# Retrieve a list of images allowed for the current region.

 ## Usage:
 ```bash